 2021 Covid-19 update: Contact us today to learn about the help HMRC are offering to taxpayers such as deferred tax payments and tax payment plans.

-HMRC will require a personal tax return, known as a Self Assessment, from you if certain income received was not taxed at source and you are paid the gross amount of it.
+HMRC will require a personal tax return from you, known as a Self Assessment, if certain income received was not taxed at source and you are paid the gross (before tax) amount of it.
 Wages and pensions usually have tax deducted before you are paid them and therefore no further tax is owed to HMRC, but if you are self-employed with income greater than £1,000 in the tax year, are a partner in a business partnership, receive income from a rental property, savings, investments, dividends or foreign sources then HMRC will usually require you to complete an annual return from 06 April to 05 April each tax year.
 Other less common reasons for triggering the need for a Self-Assessment can include the sale of assets and the need to pay Capital Gains Tax on them, and if you have any other unusual income throughout the year.

 We can register you for Self Assessment and handle the production of your tax return using the latest HMRC-recognised software before sending it to you for approval and digitally submitting it to HMRC in good time before the January deadline.